Abstract submission deadline: 4 December 2020

 Modelling climate change and its impact on agriculture

 Including developments in modelling climate change and predicting both the positive and negative impact of this change on agriculture.

 Examines agricultural resilience, climate-smart agriculture, and sustainable intensification of food production in a changing climate.

 A major session covers the impact of various abiotic stresses on agriculture and crops.
 It includes the impact of extremes (e.g. heat stress, drought, waterlogging) and managing increased variability (e.g. seasonal forecasts for crop management).

 Effects of CO2 on plant growth

-Adapting the agriculture of developing countries to global change, challenges, strategies, success stories and policies.
+Adapting the agriculture of low income regions to global change, challenges, strategies, success stories and policies.

 Impacts of climate change on nutrition, quality and resource use efficiency

 Examines how predicted climate change may impact food quality and nutrient content as well as the role of resource use efficiency such as water and nitrogen for sustainable agriculture.

 Includes both beneficial and detrimental interactions, how these may be impacted by climate change, changes in plant diseases and pests, and the exploitation of plant-microbe interactions to reduce the impact of climate change.